How to create a systemd slice unit

 $ sudo systemctl stop slice-demo.service

-For a permanent assignment, set Slice=workload.slice in the real service unit or a drop-in override, then run sudo systemctl daemon-reload and restart that service so the new cgroup placement takes effect.
+For a permanent assignment, set Slice=workload.slice in the real service unit or a drop-in override, reload the manager, and restart that service.